MarcelKolen/QuantumRules/README.md

 To accomplish this, the framework has been designed with modularity in mind.
 It contains a lot of pre-fabd features that help programmers to quickly and independently develop new components without further knowledge about the framework.
 In this README.md a quick overview will be given on what is needed to develop the software and how you develop within the given framework.

+## Package versions note
+This framework is reliant on a few packages.
+Please refer to the **requirements.txt** file to find used versions of the packages!

 # Getting started
 To get started, a few steps need to be taken beforehand.
 Because this framework is based on a few packages and 3rd party systems, you'll need to set those up before development can start.
 1. Create a new virtualenvironment with venv.